-I have undertaken this translation because I owe so much to the Quran; it has given me meaning and a purpose in life.
+“I have undertaken this translation because I owe so much to the Quran; it has given me meaning and a purpose in life.
 I feel indebted; this translation is a labour of love.
-Perhaps you also feel the same.
-I believe that my translation will offer fresh insights and understanding for readers living in a global village in an exciting age of Science and Information Technology.
+I believe that this translation will offer fresh insights and understanding for readers living in a global village, in an exciting age of Science and Information Technology.
 The purpose of this translation is to convey the meanings of the Majestic Quran clearly and concisely with the necessary impact and the appropriate tone of voice.
 I simply want to make it accessible, readable and appealing translation in plain English.
 I have been a student of the Majestic Quran for more than 50 years, during this time I have memorised the Quran, and studied the Arabic language, the Science of Tafsir and Hadith at Al Azhar University, Cairo.
 Prior to this, I was a Research Scientist for more than 10 years”.

-1. Topical headings
+1. Topical Headings

-3. Introduction to Surat’s
+3. Introductions to Chapters

-5. Lessons for life
+5. Lessons for Life

 - Capitalisation has been used when reference is made to Allah, the pronouns, titles, the 99 names of Allah, the major concepts and terms in Islamic studies.